 Diagnosis is generally made through a discussion with your doctor and a thorough examination.
-Your sports medicine specialist will check how the kneecap runs in its groove, test how stable it is, and look at the alignment of the kneecap mechanism.
+Your sports medicine specialist will check how the kneecap runs in its groove, test how stable it is and look at the alignment of the kneecap.
 X-rays are used to look at the shape and structure of the kneecap and groove.
-An MRI is also often obtained to look at the surface of the kneecap as well as the kneecap ligaments.
+An MRI is often used to look at the surface of the kneecap, as well as the kneecap ligaments.

 How are patellar dislocation and instability treated?